-Transferring UCD Credit to GMU: It is the responsibility of the student to ensure that an official transcript from abroad is sent to the Mason Study Abroad Office upon completion of the study abroad program.
-As in the case with all transfer credit at Mason, you must receive the minimum grade required on the host institution’s transcript in order for any credit to transfer to Mason.
+Credit Transfer: UCD will send an official transcript of final grades to the Global Education Office upon completion of the study abroad program.
+As in the case with all transfer credit at Mason, you must receive a minimum grade of C in order for any credit to transfer to Mason.
 No letter grades from transfer credit appear on your Mason transcript.
 Your Mason GPA is not affected.
 These credits are, however, counted in your attempted hours and can affect academic standing.
 In place of a grade for each transfer credit course on your Mason transcript, there will be a “T” indicating that the course was taken for transfer credit.

 Other GMU-Sponsored Study Abroad Programs

 Students may elect to participate in other study abroad opportunities arranged by the Mason Study Abroad Office.
-Students exploring these possibilities must be advised early in the planning process by their academic advisor in conjunction with the Mason Study Abroad Office.
+Students exploring these possibilities must be advised early in the planning process by their academic advisor in conjunction with the Global Education Office.

 Civil Engineering Study Abroad in Germany